 As a CASA (Court Appointed Special Advocate) volunteer advocating for children, who through no fault of their own ended up in the foster care system, I saw the downward spiral families and children encounter when mistakes are made because of addiction, poor choices and poverty.

 As a 22-year resident of Williamson County, I believe the time has come to apply my life experiences and serve the people of Williamson County in a broader role.

 Can we hold people accountable for their actions AND direct people to resources that will help them rather than forcing them into an expensive system for taxpayers that causes harm to them and future generations?
-Yes!
+Absolutely yes!

 As a person of faith, how am I called to serve others with justice and mercy?

 For example, if a parent is charged with truancy because his or her child has missed school I want to understand the reason why.
 If that child missed school in order to care for a younger sibling because the parents don’t have the ability to take paid leave and risk losing their jobs, that could have a devastating and cascading impact on the family unit.

 A fine means an inability to pay rent which results in eviction or an inability to make a car payment so their vehicle is repossessed and they cannot work.
 When that happens, is that family well served?
 If either or both of those situations occur, then children can be uprooted from their homes and their schools and possibly end up entering the foster care system.